didoesdigital/plover-dictionaries/README.md

 ### Australian vocabulary

-New briefs have been added for Australian [diminuitives](https://en.wikipedia.org/wiki/Diminutives_in_Australian_English), flora, fauna, [slang and more](https://en.wikipedia.org/wiki/Australian_English_vocabulary).
+New briefs have also been added for Australian [diminuitives](https://en.wikipedia.org/wiki/Diminutives_in_Australian_English), flora, fauna, [slang and more](https://en.wikipedia.org/wiki/Australian_English_vocabulary).
 For example:

 * `"STRA*EU": "Australia",`
 * `"STRA*EU/KWRA": "straya",`